 The Morning Bakery is located at 50 Pleasants St, Saint Kevin’s, Dublin 8, D08 VN22, Ireland.

 Dublin has oodles of options for travelers on a budget, many conveniently located near Temple Bar.

 Those in a rush between sites or sips can stop at the Dollard & Co. food hall for a quick pizza or burger meal.
 Set in a historic printing house, the market offers a pleasant setting and multiple food options.

 As for us, these are our favorite places to eat in Dublin when we’re looking for a quick bite that won’t break the bank:

 Bunsen proves that you can find and eat an awesome hamburger in Dublin.
 Not counting drinks, Bunsen’s menu is so small that it literally fits on the back of a business card.

 This is the place to go to in Dublin for a big, sloppy burger.
 Go crazy and make it a double and add cheese.
 You know you want to go big, so just do it.

-Order a side of fries if you want to experience what may be the best lunch in Dublin.
+Don’t forget to order a side of fries if you want to fully experience what may be the best lunch in Dublin.
 The fries are on the back of the business card too.